Effect-TS/effect/.changeset/spicy-hats-travel.md

 by a key.
 The resources are lazily acquired on the first call to `get` and released when the last reference is released.

+Complex keys can extend `Equal` and `Hash` to allow lookups by value.

 ```ts
 import { Effect, RcMap } from "effect";